ryeash/doctor/README.md

 # doctor

-Compile time dependency injection processor.
+Compile time dependency injection processor for JDK 15.

-### Getting Started
+## Getting Started

 Include the `doctor-processor` and `doctor-runtime` libraries in your build as well as any other plugins that you will use.
 Then create a main method that loads the doctor with the desired configuration.